ietf-wg-cellar/ebml-specification/specification.markdown

 #### value

-Within an EBML Schema, the XPath of `@value` attribute is `/EBMLSchema/element/restriction/enum/@value`.
+Within an EBML Schema, the XPath of the `@value` attribute is `/EBMLSchema/element/restriction/enum/@value`.

 The value represents data that **MAY** be stored within the EBML Element.